-All the above tests are property-based methods.
-It was chosen this approach due to the nature of our data, rich in properties but poor on devices (roughly 20) due to the encrypted communication formats used by many devices.
+We have presented the result for each of the tests mentioned above, which are all property-based methods.
+This approach was chosen due to the nature of our data, rich in properties but poor on devices (roughly 20) due to the encrypted communication formats used by many devices.
 Of course, having more information on each device should entail better results, so we run a multi-property matching technique over a database generated with the TF-IDF algorithm containing specific proprieties by type.
-This final results were very good (precision of 0.91) and we can verify that, with correctly valued TF-IDF tables (type specific proprieties), it is possible to identify the device type with good precision.
+The final results were good (precision of 0.91) and we can verify that, with correctly valued TF-IDF tables (type specific proprieties), it is possible to identify the device type with good precision.